-The aim of these projects is to incrementally Figure 22: Aerial image of Langrug upgrade Langrug and formalise existing development patterns to upscale the provision of basic services.
+These projects aim to incrementally Figure 22: Aerial image of Langrug upgrade Langrug and formalise existing development patterns to upscale the provision of basic services.
 The density of structures impeded the implementation of these planning interventions.
 Land invasions exacerbated Langrug implementation of these projects.
 To implement the in-situ upgrading projects, a decanting site is required to relocate households to create enough space for upgrading.